Dive sites Menorca: So much to explore!

 La Llosa del Patró Pere is considered to be among the best dive sites in the Northern Marine Reserve.
 We reach La Llosa, which is located in the centre of the reserve, by boat.

 Following a canyon, we eventually reach a large arch at 22 metres, where we encounter a group of approx. 150 barracuda’s.
 After we have enjoyed the barracuda's, we continue our way to the left and make a tour around an underwater hill.
 Large groupers, amberjacks and sometimes tuna can be spotted here.
-Because of the depth and the possibility of strong currents, this is a dive site for experienced divers.
 Max. depth: 30 metres.

 Lightning Corner I **

-After leaving the cavern we find a seabed full of large rocks that allow us to pass underneath and then exit through another opening.
-On the way back to the boat we keep an eye out for amberjacks and groupers.
+After leaving the cave, we find a seabed full of large rocks which allow us to dive underneath and then swim out through another opening.

 Lightning Corner II *